dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-5 Last Branch Record.md

 With LBRs, we can sample branches, but during each sample, look at the previous branches inside the LBR stack that were executed.
 This gives reasonable coverage of the control flow in the hot code paths but does not overwhelm us with too much information, as only a smaller number of the total branches are examined.
 It is important to keep in mind that this is still sampling, so not every executed branch can be examined.
 A CPU generally executes too fast for that to be feasible[@LBR2016].

-* **Last Branch Record (LBR) Stack** — since Skylake provides 32 pairs of MSRs that store the source and destination address of recently taken branches.
+* **Last Branch Record (LBR) Stack**: since Skylake provides 32 pairs of MSRs that store the source and destination address of recently taken branches.
-* **Last Branch Record Top-of-Stack (TOS) Pointer** — contains a pointer to the MSR in the LBR stack that contains the most recent branch, interrupt or exception recorded.
+* **Last Branch Record Top-of-Stack (TOS) Pointer**: contains a pointer to the MSR in the LBR stack that contains the most recent branch, interrupt or exception recorded.

 It is very important to keep in mind that only taken branches are being logged with the LBR mechanism.
 Below is an example that shows how branch results are tracked in the LBR stack.